cprieststephens/diy-kata-3/README.md

 To run the Jest tests for each function, use a command following this format:
 `npm run test -- functionName`.

-Authors: Camilla Priest-Stephens and CommandShiftHQ.
+Authors: Camilla Priest-Stephens with guiidance from CommandShiftHQ.

+This project was refactored following a code review by Command Shift tutor Szabina Kovacs.